VA Disability Rating for Sleep ApneaUpdated: November 4, 2022

 The breakdown is as follows—remember that the VA rates all such cases individually but uses a guide to qualifying conditions that include:

-- 100%VA rating: Awarded in cases of “chronic respiratory failure with carbon dioxide retention or cor pulmonale, or requires tracheostomy”
+- 100% rating: Awarded in cases of “chronic respiratory failure with carbon dioxide retention or cor pulmonale, or requires tracheostomy”

 - 50% rating: Awarded in cases where the use of a CPAP machine is required